sybilhoangRG/support.balsamiq.com/content/tutorials/landingpages.md

 ![First Design Comps](//media.balsamiq.com/img/support/tutorials/landingpage/visual-design-2.jpg)
 <small class="center">First Design Comp</small>

 As you can see from the actual [Cloud landing page](https://balsamiq.cloud), we continued to iterate on the real thing.
+You can even [watch a Live Wireframing video](https://youtu.be/u-aJbod5XQ8) on our YouTube channel showing how we worked on adding our pricing information to the page.

 ----